dsanderson/newsreel/README.md

 Edit line 3 in `db_utils.py `to connect to your database.
 You can test the connection by running `python db_utils.py`

 Run `python newsreel.py --create` to generate the table schema.
 Run `python newsreel.py --add source None None` to allow manual article addition.
-After, run `python newsreel.py --deactivat None`.
+After, run `python newsreel.py --deactivate None`.
 Next, run `python newsreel.py --add source [display name] [url]` to add a source, changing display name and url to whatever you want.
 Finally, run `python newsreel.py` to scrape the source(s) you added.